Normal permissions

 the user what permission groups the app needs, not the individual

 permissions.
-For example, when an app requests READ_CONTACTS
+For example, when an app requests READ_CONTACTS the install dialog

 lists the Contacts group.
-When the user accepts, only the READ_CONTACTS
+When the user accepts, only the READ_CONTACTS permission is

 granted to the app.